Core-periphery structure in networks: a statistical exposition: Metrics

 \subsection{Transport metrics}

-We now move onto transport-based methods where the formulation depends on distance or centrality measures.
-While it may seem like {\it all} CP formulations necessitate block modeling since there is always a core and periphery, transport methods differ by maintaining individual node features even within the core or periphery.
-We first consider the work of \cite{Holme2005}.
-The author states that for a network to have CP structure it must have a high {\it closeness centrality} in addition to a well-defined cluster.
-The closeness centrality \citep{sabidussi1966centrality} of a node is a measure of importance and is the inverse of the average distance between one node and all other nodes.
+We now consider transport-based methods where the formulation depends on distance or centrality measures.
+The central idea is that core nodes are a short distance from all other nodes.
+We start with the work of Holme \cite{Holme2005}.
+The author states that for a network to have a CP structure it must have a high {\it closeness centrality} in addition to a well-defined cluster.
+The closeness centrality \cite{sabidussi1966centrality} of a node is a well-known measure of centrality, defined as the inverse of the average distance between one node and all other nodes.
 One can also find the closeness centrality of a subset of nodes.
 Let $V$ be the set of all nodes of a network and $U\subseteq V$ be a subset of nodes with $|U|=n_U$.
 Then the closeness centrality of $U$, $C_C(U)$, is defined as

 where $d_{ij}$ is the distance between node $i$ and $j$ (number of edges it takes to go from node $i$ to node $j$).
 If the average distance between nodes in $U$ and all other nodes is small, then the terms in the sum will be small.
-Taking the inverse will then yield a large value of $C_C(U)$ and thus the node is deemed to be more important.
-On average, short distances between nodes is a desirable characteristic of a core.
-Next, he takes the set of core nodes, $V_{\mbox{core}}$, to be the {\it k-core} with maximal closeness centrality.
-A $k$-core \citep{wasserman1994social, newman2018networks} is the maximal subset of nodes such that each node is connected to at least $k$ other nodes {\it in the subset}.
-Then his CP metric $c_{cp}$ for a network $G$ is
+Taking the inverse will then yield a large value of $C_C(U)$ and thus the nodes in $U$ are deemed to be more important.
+On average, a short distance between nodes is a desirable characteristic of a core.
+Now, consider a sequence of potential cores, $V_1,V_2,\dots$, where $V_k$ is the {\it k-core}, defined as the maximal subset of nodes such that each node is connected to at least $k$ other nodes in the subset \cite{wasserman1994social, newman2018networks}.
+The core, $V_{core}$, is the $k$-core that maximizes the closeness centrality, i.e., $V_{core}=\arg\max_{V_k}\{C_C(V_k)\}$.
+Then the proposed CP metric, $c_{cp}$, is defined as

-where $\mathcal G$ is a set of networks with same degrees as $G$.
+where $\mathcal G$ is a set of networks with the same degree sequence as the observed network.
+This ``null model" is also called the {\it configuration model} \cite{newman2018networks}.